 In some cases, students are screened at school for speech and language disorders, communication disorders, occupational problems and learning difficulties in collaboration with specialists from external agencies.
-When a therapist from an external agency visits the school, the inclusion team informs the security team of the visitor's name and date/time of visit.
+When a therapist from an external agency visits the school, the inclusion team informs the security team of the visitor's name and date/time of visit and ensures that parents are fully aware of the visit and given consent.

-Our collaborations with these centers allow us to provide the best services for AKIS parents and students, by monitoring the sessions and ensuring the students are given what they need.
-This also helps us keep track of the students' progress and provides discounted rates for the parents to reduce the financial burdens.
+Our collaborations with these centers allow us to provide the best services for AKIS parents and students, by monitoring the sessions, ensuring the students are given what they need and keeping track of the students' progress.
+Some of these centers provide discounted rates for AKIS parents to reduce the financial burdens.